RPP for Course Instructors

 Do I need to have an RPP system account?

 No. The RPP coordinator will manage the system for you.

 How much research do students have to participate in?

-Student enrolled in PSY 101 or PSY 202, are required to complete four units (see below) of research participation.
+Student enrolled in PSY 101 or PSY 202, are required to complete two units (see below) of research participation.

 For students enrolled in a psychology course that is not PSY 101 or PSY 202, the amount of research they should participate in is up to you as their instructor.
 The same is true for the result of a student participating in research.
 For instance, you may use research participation as an way for students to earn extra credit.

 What counts as a "unit" of research participation?